 Policy V.2.2 The City shall protect the present water quality classification established by the Florida Department of Environmental Protection by prohibiting industrial uses, commercial uses and intensive agricultural uses, such as milking barns and chicken houses, to be located adjacent to the City's surface water bodies.
-Policy V.2.3 The City shall identify and make recommendations, where appropriate, for the purchase of environmentally sensitive lands under the Conservation and Recreation Lands Program or Save Our Rivers Program.
-Policy V.2.4 The City's land development regulations shall require a 35-foot natural buffer around all wetlands and prohibit the location of residential, commercial and industrial land uses within the buffer areas, but allow agriculture, silviculture and resource-based recreational activities within buffer areas subject to best management practices.
-Policy V.2.5 The City shall, through the development review process, require that post development runoff rates and pollutant loads do not exceed predevelopment conditions.
-Policy V.2.6 The City shall require all new development to maintain the natural functions of natural flood storage, pollution alternatives in wetlands and 100 year floodprone areas.
+For the purpose of this Comprehensive Plan "surface water" means water above the surface of the ground whether or not flowing through definite channels, and including: A natural or artificial pond, lake, reservoir, or other area which ordinarily or intermittently contains water and which has a discernible shoreline; or A natural or artificial stream, river, creek, channel, ditch, canal, conduit culvert, drain, waterway, gully, ravine, street, roadway swale or wash in which water flows in a definite direction, either continuously or intermittently and which has a definite channel, bed or banks; or 3.
+Any wetland.
+Policy V.2.3 The City shall identify and make recommendations, where appropriate, for the purchase of environmentally sensitive lands under the Conservation and Recreation Lands Program or Preservation 2000 program or its successors.
+Policy V.2.4 The City shall continue to require a 35-foot natural buffer around all wetlands and prohibit the location of residential, commercial and industrial land uses within the buffer areas, but allow agriculture, silviculture and resource-based recreational activities within buffer areas.
+Policy V.2.5 The City shall, through the development review process, require that post-development run-off rates and pollutant loads do not exceed pre-development conditions.
+Policy V.2.6 The City shall continue to require all new development to maintain the natural functions of natural flood storage, pollution alternatives, in wetlands and 100-year flood prone areas.
 Policy V.2.7 The City shall participate in the National Flood Insurance Program and regulate development and the installation of utilities in flood hazard areas in conformance with the program requirements.
-Further, the City shall require all structure to be clustered on the non-floodprone portion of a site or where the entire site is in a floodprone area, structure shall be elevated at least two feet above the highest adjacent grade.
+Further, the City shall require all structures to be clustered on the non-flood prone portion of a site or where the entire site is in a flood prone area, structure shall be elevated at least two feet above the highest adjacent grade.
 Policy V.2.8 The City shall conserve wetlands by prohibiting, where alternatives for development exist, any development or dredging and filling which would alter their natural functions.
-If no other alternative for development exists, mitigation will be considered as a last resort using criteria established within Chapter 17-312, Rules of the Florida Department of Environmental Protection, in effect upon adoption of this Comprehensive Plan.
-Policy V.2.9 The City shall support the Water Management District in their conducting of water conservation programs by assisting with public information programs for water use restrictions in the case of a water shortage.
-Policy V.2.10 The City shall comply with the plans of the Water Management District for the emergency conservation of water sources through assisting the Water Management District with public information programs for any water use restrictions in the case of water shortage.
-Policy V.2.11 The City's land development regulations shall require a 35-foot regulated natural buffer adjacent to all perennial rivers, streams and creeks and prohibit the location of residential, commercial and industrial land uses within the buffer areas, but allow agriculture, silviculture and resource-based recreational activities within buffer areas subject to best management practices.
-Policy V.2.12 The City shall as part of the development review process limit development to low density and non-intensive uses in prime aquifer recharge areas, designated by the Water Management District, in order to maintain the natural features of these areas.
+If no other alternative for development exists, mitigation will be considered as a last resort using criteria established within the rules of the Florida Department of Environmental Protection.
+For the purposes of this Comprehensive Plan "wetlands" means those areas that are inundated or saturated by surface water or groundwater at a frequency and a duration sufficient to support, and under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soils.
+Soils present in wetlands generally are classified as hydric or alluvial, or possess characteristics that are associated with reducing soil conditions.
+The prevalent vegetation in wetlands generally consists of facultative or obligate hydrophytic macrophytes that are typically adapted to areas having soil conditions described above.
+These species, due to morphological, physiological or reproductive adaptations, have the ability to grow, reproduce or persist in aquatic environments or anaerobic soil conditions.
+Florida wetlands generally include swamps, marshes, bayheads, bogs, cypress domes and strands, sloughs, wet prairies, riverine swamps and marshes, hydric seepage slopes, tidal marshes, mangrove swamps and other similar areas.
+Florida wetlands generally do not include longleaf or slash pine flatwoods with an understory dominated by saw palmetto.